Samarssj/movie-review-sentiment-analysis/README.md

 **Best model:** Linear SVM (TF-IDF, unigrams+bigrams, C=0.3 after tuning), calibrated with `CalibratedClassifierCV` in the app so it can output class probabilities

-## Notes & limitations
-- Labels are 5-class ordinal sentiment (0=negative … 4=positive) on short Rotten Tomatoes sub-phrases,
-  not full reviews — many phrases are single words or fragments, making this harder than sentence-level sentiment analysis.
-- BERT/transformer fine-tuning was intentionally out of scope for the notebook (no GPU / no internet access to Hugging Face in the environment it was built in) — see the notebook's final section for notes on how to extend this with a transformer model if you have GPU access.